ashestosea/lipu-tenpo/README.md

 # 📓 lipu tenpo

-lipu-tenpo is a simple reverse time logging tool using [ratatui](https//github.com/tui-rs-revival/ratatui)
+lipu-tenpo is a simple reverse time logging tool built with [ratatui](https//github.com/tui-rs-revival/ratatui)
 Track your tasks when you move on to something else.
 No need to remember when you started, it's when the last task ended!

 lipu-tenpo is inspired by [Gtimelog](https://github.com/gtimelog/gtimelog)